can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 package][main package].

-Buildapp itself works awesome in case quicklisp specifically and lisp is set up on the computer, however I wanted to make it really easy installable and putting a binary file on github release doesn't sound right then.
+Buildapp itself works awesome in case quicklisp specifically and lisp is set up on the computer, however, I wanted to make it really easy installable and putting a binary file on Github release doesn't sound right then.
 The usual way to install a program on MacOs nowadays is Homebrew.
 A specific requirement for homebrew formulas is not to use any kind of additional package manager to build a program, hence quicklisp could not be used as is and I looked for a workaround.

-Result was [cl-brewer][cl-brewer] system that generates a Homebrew formula with urls pointing to all the dependencies so that formula can download them all and then use quicklisp and buildapp to make a binary without any additional downloads.
+The result was [cl-brewer][cl-brewer] system that generates a Homebrew formula with urls pointing to all the dependencies so that formula can download them all and then use quicklisp and buildapp to make a binary without any additional downloads.